How Long Do Hot Tub Covers Last?

 If indoors

 My first hot tub, when I lived in the UK, was in a conservatory (glass-enclosed garden room).
-It never even got wet let alone froze so it had a gentle life.
+It never got wet let alone froze so it had a gentle life.
 I sold the hot tub with the cover before I left the UK after I had owned it for 8 years and, to be honest, it still looked like a new hot tub cover.

 The quality of the hot tub cover

 All hot tub covers are not created equal.
-Some are made using heavy-duty materials while others are much more flimsy with weak stitching and poor quality zippers.
+Some are made using heavy-duty materials, while others are much more flimsy, with weak stitching and poor-quality zippers.

 When to replace and where to buy a new hot tub cover